 The price of a bond is equal to the present value of future interest payments, plus the present value of the face value (returnable at maturity) based on the prevailing market interest rate.

-Yield of a bond at a particular time is the bond interest rate expressed as a percentage of the then prevailing price of a bond.
+Yield of a bond at a particular time is the bond interest rate expressed as a percentage of the prevailing price at that time.
 It is the rate of return one gets by investing in a bond.
 In accounting terms, yield is the present value of the cash flows from the bond, which is equal to the principal plus all remaining coupons.

 Yield to maturity